rexosorous/TwitchPy/docs/source/Guides&Help.rst

 ``async def ping(self, chat):`` - Command functions must be asynchronous (``async``) and accept only one argument, ``chat`` , which is an instance of ``TwitchPy.ChatInfo.Chat`` which contains all the information about the message sent.
-You can access that information via its attribrutes which can be found in the `references`.
+You can access that information via its attribrutes which can be found in the references.

 ``await self.IRC.send('pong')`` - ``TwitchPy.Websocket.IRC.send()`` is an asynchronous function and must be ``await`` ed.
 In this case, this function sends 'pong' to twitch chat.